-For other Emergency Procedures (ex: Armed Individual and Sick or Injured Person) go to UC Department of Public Safety website at https://www.uc.edu/publicsafety.
+For other Emergency Procedures (ex: Armed Individual and Sick or Injured Person) go to UC Department of Public Safety website.

 FEDERAL EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA)

 Guidelines for POSTING GRADES

 Summarized below is the policy on posting grades as stated in A Guide to Postsecondary Institutions for Implementation of the Family Educational Rights and Privacy Act of 1974 as Amended.